juexinwang/scGNN/README.md

 4. Check Results

 In outputdir now, we have four output files.

-    *_recon.csv:        Imputed gene expression matrix.
+- ***_recon.csv**:        Imputed gene expression matrix.
 Row as gene, col as cell.
 First row as gene name, First col as the cell name.

-    *_embedding.csv:    Learned embedding (features) for clustering.
+- ***_embedding.csv**:    Learned embedding (features) for clustering.
 Row as cell, col as embeddings.
 First row as the embedding names (no means).
 First col as the cell name.

-    *_graph.csv:        Learned graph edges of the cell graph in tuples: nodeA,nodeB,weights.
+- ***_graph.csv**:        Learned graph edges of the cell graph in tuples: nodeA,nodeB,weights.
 First row as the name.

-    *_results.txt:      Identified cell types.
+- ***_results.txt**:      Identified cell types.
 First row as the name.

 For a complete list of options provided by scGNN: